Residual Entropy of Glasses and the Third Law Expression: Thermodynamic state space

 {\em Under given constraints with a fixed $U$, the thermodynamic coordinates $\{ X_{j} \}$ of a system are uniquely determined when the system is in equilibrium.}

-The statement of one and only one equilibrium state in Theorem 1 implies the existence of a variable characterizing the equilibrium for each set of constraints.
-This variable is entropy $S$.
-Thus, there is a function that relates $S$ uniquely to all the other TCs,
+The statement in Postulation 1 that there exists one and only one equilibrium state for a given set of constraints implies the existence of a state function that characterizes that equilibrium.
+This state function is entropy $S$.
+Thus, there exists a function that relates $S$ uniquely to the complete set of TCs,

-This equation is called {\it the fundamental relation of equilibrium} (FRE) \cite{Gibbs}.
-By changing the variables, other free energies take the same role.
+This equation is referred to as {\it the fundamental relation of equilibrium} (FRE).
+Although Gibbs introduced this relation by referring to as the fundamental equation \cite{Gibbs-TD}, the name FRE is suitable by considering its meaning.
+By changing the variables, alternative thermodynamic potentials, namely, free energies, play an equivalent role in thermodynamics.
+The most familiar expression is the energy expression,

+as presented in standard treatment \cite{Callen}.
+The FRE has been derived as a logical consequence of the first and second laws (\cite{Gyftopoulos}, p.~119), which is a great advantage of GB approach.
+This is contrasting to Callen's approach, where the FRE is put forth as a postulation (\cite{Callen}, p.~28).

 A special form of the FRE is useful for analyzing TCs.
-When the Hamiltonian of a system can be diagonalized with respect to $\{ X_{j} \}$, $S$ is factorized as
+When the Hamiltonian of a system can be diagonalized with respect to $\{ X_{j} \}$, $S$ can be factorized as

 where $S_{j}(X_{j})$ are the respective components.
-Although it is not necessary to assume this form in the following arguments, this elegant form is convenient to see how TCs contribute to the total entropy.
-In many cases, the factorized form likely holds at low temperatures, because energy barrier heights relative to the thermal energy become so high that all TCs are decoupled and become independent each other.
-It is known that the harmonic approximation holds at low temperatures, leading to
+Although the following arguments do not require this separable form, this elegant form is convenient to see how individual TCs contribute to the total entropy.
+In many cases, the factorized form is expected to hold approximately at low temperatures.
+As the temperature decreases, the energy barriers become large compared with the thermal energy, and the TCs effectively decouple, having as independent degrees of freedom.
+It is well known that, at low temperatures, the harmonic approximation becomes valid.
+In this regime, the entropy of a crystalline solid can be written as

-where $M=3 N_{\rm at}-3$.
-Here, $\bar{n}_{k}$ is the Bose occupation number for the $k$-th phonon mode with the frequency $\omega_{k}$.
-Equation (\ref{eq:SofPhonons}) becomes 0 as $T$ approaches 0.
+where $M=3 N_{\rm at}-3$, and $\bar{n}_{k}$ is the Bose occupation number for the $k$-th phonon mode with the frequency $\omega_{k}$.
+Equation (\ref{eq:SofPhonons}) approaches zero as $T$ approaches 0.

-The FRE has the following property \cite{Gibbs, Callen, Gyftopoulos}.
+The FRE has the following property \cite{Gibbs-TD, Callen, Gyftopoulos}.

-{\bf Corollary 4: Completeness of thermodynamic coordinates}
+{\bf Corollary 5: Completeness of thermodynamic coordinates}

 {\em Any thermodynamic property of a system can be obtained from the fundamental relation of equilibrium.}

 If it were not complete, the above one-to-one correspondence would not hold.